SunPeter/css3/README.md

 2.	learn how to use [modernizr](modernizr.com) to make our page works well on old browser
 3.	jquery to know img has benn complemety download,use
   img.load();

+###0517
+A header animation fix some bug

+transition has some bug in firefox